cloudmesh/technologies/chapters/tech/cloudstack.md

-"Apache CloudStack is an open source Infrastructure-as-a-Service platform that manages and orchestrates pools of storage, network, and computer resources to build a public or private IaaS compute cloud" [@www-cloustackconcept].
+"Apache CloudStack is an open source Infrastructure-as-a-Service platform that manages and orchestrates pools of storage, network, and computer resources to build a public or private IaaS compute cloud" [@www-cloudstackconcept].
 It has rich management interface compatible with the latest browsers.
 Powerful API, well documented supports AWS s3 and Ec2.One can use Apache cloud stack to build public-private and hybrid cloud environment.
-It supports all hypervisors for virtualization like VMware, XenServer, Oracle VM, KVM, etc. It is primarily written in Java and includes rest API and web GUI that allows to manage and organize cloud environments [@www-cloustackconcept].
+It supports all hypervisors for virtualization like VMware, XenServer, Oracle VM, KVM, etc. It is primarily written in Java and includes rest API and web GUI that allows to manage and organize cloud environments [@www-cloudstackconcept].
 As the history reference stated on the Apache website, The VMOps Startup developed and started the project of cloud stack in 2008 and changed the name as cloud.com.
 Eventually, cloud.com was purchased by Citrix in July 2011